MichaelDu4rte/MichaelDu4rte/README.md

 ###

 <p align="left">Hi 👋,  I'm Michael!
-A passionate back-end Java student from Brazil.<br><br>- 🔭 I'm currently studying systems analysis and development at university<br><br>- 🔭 And I'm also taking a course at EBAC on JAVA SPECIALIST - BACK END<br>-⚡ I am looking for my first job opportunity.
+A passionate back-end Java student from Brazil.<br><br>- 🔭 I'm currently studying systems analysis and development at university<br>- 🔭 And I'm also taking a course at EBAC on JAVA SPECIALIST - BACK END<br>-⚡ I am looking for my first job opportunity.
 My dream is to work one day com java<br>- 📚 In my free time I like to read books and go to the gym</p>

 ###